Donate Join Us

 The Unit arranged and took Ross to see an ENT specialist because of his snoring.
 After this we collected him from the Unit for a few hours’ home leave and he fell asleep on the settee and was impossible to rouse.
 We rang the Unit to find out if they had increased his olanzapine and they had despite promising to always keep us informed of any medicinal changes.
 I was very annoyed and concerned the drugs were making Ross very ill.
 They told us he was going to be referred to the sleep clinic because of our concerns.
 Why didn’t I go with my gut instinct and dial 999?
 We then drove Ross back to the Unit and we noticed he was grinding his teeth and kept biting his tongue.
 He was constantly scratching his face and we noticed he kept doing strange movement with his hands and fingers like he was drawing in the air, this even happened when he was asleep.

 We asked the unit to review his medicine.
 They began to talk about moving him onto an open ward just yards from the secure unit.
 We were pleased by this as it meant we may get the section lifted but Ross was obviously still unwell, extremely vague and tired.
-An appointment for Ross to be seen by the sleep clinic at the Norfolk & Norwich Hospital (N&N) was made for the 16th October to see if he had physical reasons why he was so tired and snored so much.
+An appointment for Ross to be seen by the sleep clinic at a hospital was made for the 16th October to see if he had physical reasons why he was so tired and snored so much.

 On the 15th October Ross was moved to the open ward but I was very unhappy with this unit.
 It smelt horrible and I felt uneasy but maybe that was because it was a new environment for my son to get used to.
 We were kept in the dining area waiting to be shown to his room.
 I recall when Ross fell asleep at the table drooling and breathing strangely all whilst eating a biscuit.
 I was trying to get the biscuit out of his mouth but he was unarousable and another patient came up to me and said “he doesn’t look well he shouldn’t be here; he needs a proper hospital”!
 How ironic – and how right this man was!!
 My husband had to help the staff put Ross to bed.